input-output-hk/js-chain-libs/examples/explorer/README.md

 - Block search by hash.
 - Block search by chain length.
 - Epoch search by Epoch number.
+- Stake pool search by Pool id.
+- Address search by Address.
 - Block table showing all blocks ordered from more recents to older.

 # What does this explorer not have (and should have)?